 - My return to work after parental leave was a new phase in life for our family.
-The same goes for starting childcare.
+The same goes for starting child care.
 The fact that I didn’t need to think about formal care because our son was still at home gave me a great kick-start at work.
-I could literally focus my headspace on getting back into the work routine instead of worrying about the logistics of daycare pick-up and drop-off.
+I could literally focus my headspace on getting back into the work routine instead of worrying about the logistics of childcare pick-up and drop-off.

-- The fact that we now have two ‘experts’ at home to think about all the facets of parenthood (and the chores that come with it) not only made the transition easier, but allows us to share parenthood in a different way moving forward than would have otherwise been the case.
+- The fact that we had two ‘experts’ at home to think about all the facets of parenthood (and the chores that come with it) not only made the transition easier, but allowed us to share parenthood in a different way moving forward than would have otherwise been the case.

-What has been the biggest insight your partner has had about being at home in a full-time carer role?
+What was the biggest insight your partner had about being at home in a full-time caregiver role?

-First of all, he has realised just how much fun it is to spend so much time with our son during a period when our son is literally learning something new every day!
+First of all, he realised just how much fun it was to spend so much time with our son during a period when our son was literally learning something new every day!
 Also, that the job description of full-time dad includes many more tasks and responsibilities than he could have imagined.

 Before taking parental leave, I’m sure he had asked himself what I did all day at home while ‘only’ taking care of our son.
-But now he knows the full reality of what days on your own with a six-month-old look like.
+But he quickly found out the full reality of what days on your own with a six-month-old look like.

 How has becoming a parent changed your perspective on life?
 Has it made you more or less ambitious?